 What are the advantages of bankruptcy?

 Information on filing for bankruptcy can be very misleading and the advantages outweigh the risks in most cases.
 First and foremost, all of your debts will be discharged.
 This means that your creditors will not be able to continue to collect on the debts you are claiming.
 They will not be able to call you about past due payments, garnish your wages or continue a lawsuit.
 Quite simply, they will never be able to get any money from you regarding the debts which you owed them.

-Also, if you have a secured debt such as a car loan or furniture loan with a high interest rate, we may be able to restructure that debt and lower your interest rate and monthly payments.
+Also, if you have a secured debt such as a car loan or furniture loan with a high-interest rate, we may be able to restructure that debt and lower your interest rate and monthly payments.
 In some instances, we may be able to lower the amount that you owe them.
 If you have a mortgage that you are behind on and facing foreclosure or property tax forfeiture, filing for Bankruptcy under Chapter 13 can restructure those debts and prevent you from losing your home.

 What are the disadvantages of filing for bankruptcy?
 I have heard that it will prevent me from getting credit for 7 to 10 years.
 Is this true?

 Filing Bankruptcy will stay on your credit report for 7-10 years.
 However, anything that is reported on your credit stays on there for that long.
 The important thing is that the bankruptcy discharge will eliminate all of the debts from your credit report.
 This makes creditors more likely to approve you for loans in the future.
 Most people are able to get financing for loans, car loans, and even mortgages within 1-2 years of filing for bankruptcy.
 This will make your credit better immediately.
 This also makes creditors more likely to approve you for loans in the future.
 Get even more bankruptcy information and guidance by calling our Huntsville office and speaking to our skilled attorney about the advantages and disadvantages of filing at 256-617-7115.

 Will I have to appear in court?